The Trinity truly offers the best of the best in terms of flexibility, and it’s no slack when it comes to sensitivity, either.

 The result was a new type of mouse with three swappable side panels.
-We’ve put the Trinity through its paces, so we’ll tell you all about this mouse, how it works, what advantages it offers, and whether it’s worth getting below.
+We’ve put the Trinity through its paces, so we’ll tell you all about this mouse, how it works, which upsides it offers, and whether it’s worth getting below.

 What Is the Trinity?

 Longtime followers of the Razer mice line will recognize the side panels that come with the Trinity, as we’ve said.

 It would seem that Razer decided to create and sell the Trinity instead of continuing to manufacture and sell both the Hex line and the Chroma line.
 After all, aside from the number of buttons, the Chroma and the Hex were virtually the same.